sequentech/release-bot/README.md

 *   **`/release-bot update`**: Regenerates the release notes and publishes them (respecting the configured release mode - draft or published).
 This behaves like the manual workflow trigger, running pull → generate → push.
 Useful if you've added more PRs/commits and want to update the release.
 *   **`/release-bot publish [version]`**: Publishes the release associated with the current issue.
 The bot automatically detects the version from the issue if not specified.
+*   **`/release-bot merge [version]`**: Merges the PR, marks the release as published, and closes the issue.
+Auto-detects version, PR, and issue if not specified.
+Perfect for finalizing a release in one step.
 *   **`/release-bot generate [version]`**: Only generates release notes without publishing.
 *   **`/release-bot list`**: Lists drafts ready to be published.